 Step 6: Anchoring the Trampoline

-You can anchor the frame to prevent blowing off the trampoline if there are gale force winds or snowstorm.
+You can anchor the frame to prevent blowing off the trampoline if there are gale-force winds or snowstorms.
 Sandbags or anchoring kits might help you to do that.
 Use corkscrew or auger anchors for better results.

-Trampoline anchor is not special for winter, it should be done even before winter.
+The trampoline anchor is not special for winter; it should be done even before winter.
 But it is very helpful for the winter season.
 Here is a good trampoline anchoring kit recommendation for you!

-Eurmax Trampoline Stakes set includes 4 stakes, a spring puller, and 4 bonus belts.
-Corkscrew stakes are 16-inch that provide maximum stability to the trampoline.
-Galvanized steel prevents corrosion and extends stakes life.
+Eurmax Trampoline Stakes set includes four stakes, a spring puller, and four bonus belts.
+Corkscrew stakes are 16 inches, which provides maximum stability to the trampoline.
+Galvanized steel prevents corrosion and extends stakes’ life.

 The belts are made from strong car seat belts that can bear heavy impact.
 And T-hook helps you pull the sakes.
 Don’t miss this heavy-duty wind stakes set to protect the trampoline from heavy wind.